smaclell/minesweeper/README.md

 There is so much more I would like to learn and do!
 Check out the different `TODO` comments for examples.
 Any labelled (scope) or (refactor) highlight changes I would like to make.

+My top priories would be:

+* Switching to a more robust database to improve performance/interactivity
+* Making the "clearing" smoother to ensure it does not block user interactions
+* Change serving pages so the routes could be /world/cool-unique-slug instead of /world?slug=okay-i-guess

 ## Running the code

 First, run the backend: